The history of school land and buildings

 School buildings and land today

-The Victorian School Building Authority (VSBA) manages government school land in Victoria.
-It purchases land to meet changing educational needs and demand for government schools across the state.
+The Victorian School Building Authority (VSBA) manages land for Victorian government schools.
+It buys land for new schools and helps meet changing demand across the state.

-Find out more about how government school land and buildings are managed today on the VSBA website.
+To learn more about how school land and buildings are managed today, visit the VSBA website.

 Updated